Refinitiv/refinitiv-ui/documents/src/pages/utils/tree-manager.md

 firstItem.selected = true
 ```

 @> Tree Manager supports type generic defining the type of its items.
-In this document, this generic type is noted as `T`.
+In this document, this generic type is denoted as `T`.